Organ (biology): Plants

 The study of plant organs is covered in plant morphology.
-Organs of plants can be divided into vegetative and reproductive.
+Organs of plants can be divided into vegetative and reproductive structures.
 Vegetative plant organs include roots, stems, and leaves.
-The reproductive organs are variable.
-In flowering plants, they are represented by the flower, seed and fruit.
+Reproductive organs are variable, and in flowering plants, they are represented by the flower, seed and fruit.
 In conifers, the organ that bears the reproductive structures is called a cone.
 In other divisions (phyla) of plants, the reproductive organs are called strobili, in Lycopodiophyta, or simply gametophores in mosses.
 Common organ system designations in plants include the differentiation of shoot and root.
 All parts of the plant above ground (in non-epiphytes), including the functionally distinct leaf and flower organs, may be classified together as the shoot organ system.

 The vegetative organs are essential for maintaining the life of a plant.
 While there can be 11 organ systems in animals, there are far fewer in plants, where some perform the vital functions, such as photosynthesis, while the reproductive organs are essential in reproduction.
 However, if there is asexual vegetative reproduction, the vegetative organs are those that create the new generation of plants (see clonal colony).